rippedpiracy/docs/Emulation/roms.md

 **[PortalRoms Archive](https://krakenfiles.com/view/ti6w9uifUv/file.html) (Torrent)**

 Before PortalRoms shut down, one of Ripped's Staff Members made a Backup of all its ROM Downloads.
-*If you Download one of these Torrents **please** seed them as long as possible.*
+<sub>**If you Download one of these Torrents *please* seed them as long as possible.**</sub>

 **[Ziperto](https://www.ziperto.com) (DDL)**